tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/02_DSAR_Fulfillment/02_05_DSAR_Fulfillment_Customer_View_Completed_Request.md

 ![image](/articles/demo_project/DPM_Demo_Project/images/Customer_Login.jpg)
 Click **Login**.

-The Customer landing page displays, and the user can access the Requests List by clicking the **View Requests** button or by selecting **Requests List** from the menu on the left.
+The Customer landing page displays, and the user can access the Requests List by clicking the **View Requests** button or by selecting **Requests List** from the menu on the left side of the screen.

 ![image](/articles/demo_project/DPM_Demo_Project/images/Customer_Dashboard.jpg)